-Hardi offers respite care as an option for temporary stay in a residential aged care facility from a period of week, to up to two months.
+Here at Hardi Aged Care, we understand that caring for someone can be extremely satisfying, as well as demanding work both physically and mentally.
+Respite care provides you with much-needed support, an option for a temporary stay in a residential aged care facility from a period of a week, to up to two months.
 As with permanent care, each resident in respite care must have a current ACAT assessment.

 Residents may enter respite for a variety of reasons, including the need for some extra support and care following a hospital stay, or while recovering from an illness.
 We also provide respite in the event that a full-time career needs a break from their caring role for any reason.

 We know leaving loved ones in the care of others can be daunting, which is why at Hardi Aged Care we provide round the clock personalised care, so you are reassured the person you care for being well looked after.
 A break can also be beneficial for the person being cared for, bringing new experiences, new conversation and a change of scenery.

 As part of living at Hardi Aged Care in both Permanent or Respite, we offer a range of services to our residents which are included on the fees:

 - 24-hour care proved by trained nursing staff

 - Weekly and/or fortnightly bus outings including picnics and BBQs, these are both half and full-day outings (check out our stories of residents bus trips)

 - Room and bathroom cleaning (personal effects not induced)